echeverrimontes/GISPython/README.md

 Although I used python 2.7, this process should be easily extended to newer python versions, but I haven't personally tried it.

+If you want to visualize the data from python uncomment line 58 from MultipleInputs.py and uncomment the end of the file from lines 150 to 172.
+You should also comment the lines that do the transfer to xlsl those go from 136 to 149.

 # Data Manipulation and Viz using Rhinoceros and its famous Grasshopper plugin.
 # The definition is in this repo, its name is: Workshop (1).gh
 # **Note: You must have installed the plugins TTToolbox and Tarsier, you can grab them respectively from: